Pari-Pt/weather-app/README.md

 <div>[] React JS implementation</div>

 <h3>About the Programmer - Seonah Nathali</h3>
 <p>Seonah Nathali is an up-and-coming front-end web developer studying at SheCodes.
 Keen to develop and demonstrate her skills,  enrolled on the Pro course, and is developing her skills in preparation for a career-change.
-Previously a forensic scientist and police investigator, she has a multitude of transferable skills which, combined with her passion for programming would be an asset to any team.
+Previously a forensic scientist and crime investigator, she has a multitude of transferable skills which, combined with her passion for programming would be an asset to any team or organisation.
  <br>
 GitHub: https://github.com/Seo-Pt/
  <br>